ros2/ros2_documentation/source/The-ROS2-Project/Governance/ROS2-TSC-Intake-process.rst

 Process
 -------

-1. Applicant inquires about joining TSC via info@openrobotics.org per :doc:`ROS 2 Governance <../Governance>`.
+1. Applicant inquires about joining TSC via info@openrobotics.org per :doc:`ROS 2 Governance <index>`.
 2. Open Robotics responds with the application questions (below).
 3. Applicant completes and sends application to info@openrobotics.org.
 4. Open Robotics does an initial review and gives applicant feedback if warranted.
 For example: